coldphysics/experiment-control/README.md

   3. Ensure that all tests shown in the `Test Explorer` window run successfully, otherwise, fix the causing errors.

 #### How to create a new release of CPECS?
+0. Ensure you are a member of the organization!
 1. [Make sure that all tests run successfully](#how-to-run-all-unit-tests)
 2. Update the software version:
    1. In VS's Solution Explorer, right click on the `MainProject` project and click on `Properties`.